kphretiq/the-dull-parts/README.md

 1. complete root profile

 Note that attempts to re-initialize the database or create a new root user will be thwarted.
 See App/Routes/Admin.py.

+## Authentication
+- Flask-Auth handles authentication and assignment of roles.
+- sqlite with a SESSION_TYPE of "sqlalchemy" is fine for development
+- redis handles session in production.
+Use SESSION_TYPE "redis".

+see App/Routes/Auth.py and App/Roles.py

 ## Environments